RESOURCE EXTRA

 Social Auditing in voluntary organisations is the title of one-day training sessions run by New Economics Foundation.
 Phone 020 7407 7447.
 There is also a book with a similar title - not sure whether this is the same as Charitable Trust? - Social Auditing with Voluntary Organisations published with ACEVO, Nov 00.
 Order from ACEVO on 020 8424 2334 at £17-50 plus £2-50 p&p.

 Community Business Scotland Network has run a social audit programme that develops the practice of social accounting and audit with clusters of community organisations in Scotland.
-There is, at Sept 05, a separate web site for Social Audit Network, where you can find social audit information sheets, reports and more details on their Social Accounting and Audit: Manual, Workbook and CD.
+There is a separate web site for Social Audit Network, where you can find social audit information sheets, reports and more details on their Social Accounting and Audit: Manual, Workbook and CD.

-AccountAbility is a non-profit, membership organization established to promote accountability innovations that advance responsible business practices, and the broader accountability of civil society and public organizations.
+AccountAbility is a non-profit, membership organisation established to promote accountability innovations that advance responsible business practices, and the broader accountability of civil society and public organizations.

 The UN has an IT and Environment Initiative, which seeks to improve awareness and understanding of the environmental impact of IT.